Safety

 longitudinal stability

-The ability of a powered industrial truck to resist tipping forward.
+The ability of a PIT to resist tipping forward.
 A PIT generally has longitudinal stability when vehicle weight exceeds load weight.

 A list of goods or materials being transported by truck, train, or other means.
-A manifest usually includes details such as the size, weight, and contents of the objects or substances.
+Manifests usually include details like the size, weight, and contents of the objects or substances.

 mast

-The vertical portion of a forklift's lifting mechanism that raises and lowers the forks and load.
-Masts may also tilt backward and forward to assist in lifting and depositing loads.
+The vertical portion of a PIT’s lifting mechanism that raises and lowers the forks and load.
+The mast may also tilt backward and forward to assist in lifting and depositing loads.

 momentum

 Mass multiplied by velocity, or the combination of weight and motion.
-Excessive momentum can cause a vehicle to tip.
+Excessive momentum can cause a PIT to tip.

 The metric unit used to measure work, power, and torque.
-The Newton-meter is abbreviated as N-m.
+Newton-meter is abbreviated as Nm.

 noncombustible

-Not able to catch fire or explode.
-Noncombustible materials pose no risk of fire.
+Not able to easily catch fire or explode.
+Noncombustible materials pose a low risk of fire and must have flash points of at least 100°F (38°C) to be used to clean PITs.

 Occupational Safety and Health Administration

-OSHA.
-A government agency under the U.S. Dept. of Labor that sets the standards for working conditions in the United States.
+Occupational Safety and Health Administration.
+A government agency under the U.S. Department of Labor that sets the standards for working conditions in the United States.
 OSHA ensures that employees work in safe and healthy environments.

 overhead guard

-The upper portion of a powered industrial truck that serves as a type of roof or rollbar.
+The upper portion of a PIT that serves as a type of roof or rollbar.
 The overhead guard protects the operator from falling loads.

 A vehicle used to raise or lower pallets of objects or materials.
-Pallet lifts are a type of powered industrial truck.
+Pallet jacks are a type of powered industrial truck.

 pallets